brianhouse/braid/docs/content.md

 `ease_out_in`

-## <a name="documentation"></a>Documentation
+## <a name="tutorial"></a>Tutorial

+### <a name="prereq"></a>Prerequisites

 Braid is, fundamentally, an extension to Python 3.
 This documentation won't cover python syntax&mdash;for that, look [here](https://docs.python.org/3/tutorial/).
 Most of the power of Braid comes from the fact that it can be interleaved with other python code.
 Such possibilities are left to the practitioner (aka me?).

+Additionally, this documentation assumes a general knowledge of MIDI.

 ### <a name="hello"></a>Hello World

+Any MIDI software or hardware device you have running should more or less work with Braid to make sounds.
+If you are on OS X, to simplify things there is general_MIDI_bridge.app included which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).

-To begin working with Braid, download the repository and navigate to the root directory.
-Launch a python3 interpreter and import braid:
+To begin working with Braid, navigate to the root directory of the downloaded repository in a terminal.
+Launch a python3 interpreter and `import braid`:

     $ python3
-    {Python 3.6.0 (default, Mar  4 2017, 12:32:37)
+    {{Python 3.6.0 (default, Mar  4 2017, 12:32:37)
     [GCC 4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)] on darwin
-    Type "help", "copyright", "credits" or "license" for more information.}
+    Type "help", "copyright", "credits" or "license" for more information.}}
     >>> from braid import *
-    {MIDI outputs available: ['to Max 1', 'to Max 2'] MIDI OUT: to Max 1
+    {{MIDI outputs available: ['to general_MIDI_bridge 1', 'to general_MIDI_bridge 2']
+    MIDI OUT: to general_MIDI_bridge 1
-    MIDI  IN: from Max 1
+    MIDI  IN: from general_MIDI_bridge 1
     Loaded VolcaKick
     Loaded VolcaBeats
     Braid started
-    Playing}
+    Playing}}

 Now, create a **thread**&mdash;the fundamental object of Braid&mdash;and start it: